lizadams/CMAQ-WS-old/content/2-run-cmaq/d-review-timings/index.en.md

 ```

-3. **Commpare the timing with the results in the [CMAQ on AWS Tutorial](https://pcluster-cmaq.readthedocs.io/en/latest/user_guide_pcluster/Performance-Opt/performance-optimization.html#benchmark-timing-for-hpc7g-16xlarge-with-64-processors-per-node)**
+3. **Compare the timing with the results in the [CMAQ on AWS Tutorial](https://pcluster-cmaq.readthedocs.io/en/latest/user_guide_pcluster/Performance-Opt/performance-optimization.html#benchmark-timing-for-hpc7g-16xlarge-with-64-processors-per-node)**

 Note, the timings reported on the Tutorial are for 2 days, rather than 1 day